Seth Klarman: Political and economic views

-Pro-Israel affiliation

-Klarman is co-founder and chairman of Israel-based The Times of Israel.

-According to the Mondoweiss website, Klarman has supported many organizations, including the Foundation for Defense of Democracies, the Israel Project, Birthright Israel and Middle East Forum.
+Klarman along with investor and Hyatt heir John Pritzker and LinkedIn cofounder Reid Hoffman were among the donors to the anti-Trump Republican Accountability Project.

+According to Dennis C. Jett, "Klarman contributes to the Foundation for the Defense of Democracies, the Middle East Media Research Institute, the Middle East Forum, and the David Project.
+Klarman, believing the coverage of Israel in Israeli newspapers was biased, started his own called Times of Israel," of which he is chairman.

 Wealth

-Forbes lists his personal fortune at US$1.5 billion and is the 15th highest earning hedge fund manager in the world.
+Forbes lists his personal fortune at US$1.3 billion as of January 2025.
+In 2017, he was listed as the 15th highest earning hedge fund manager in the world.

 Philanthropy

 Klarman started The Klarman Family Foundation ($255 million in assets as of 2010) which donates to medical causes, Jewish organizations (such as the American Jewish Committee, Boston's Combined Jewish Philanthropies and Gann Academy), and Israeli causes.
-Klarman is the chairman of Facing History and Ourselves which develops classroom programs to combat anti-Semitism and bigotry.
+Klarman is the chairman of Facing History and Ourselves which develops classroom programs to combat antisemitism and bigotry.
 Klarman also is active with the Israel Project, a pro-Israel advocacy group that collects and provides information on Israel for journalists.
 He donated $4 million to the organization between 2008 and 2010.
 He is the key U.S. investor behind The Times of Israel, an online English-language newspaper which reports on Israel, the region and the Jewish world.

 In 2013, Klarman donated the lead capital to fund the $61 million building at Cornell University named the Seth '79 and Beth Klarman Humanities Building, more simply known as Klarman Hall.
 A year later, he donated money to Harvard Business School to construct a "conference center/auditorium and performance space," named Klarman Hall.
 It opened in 2018.
 In 2019, Cornell University announced that Klarman had donated significant funds to help establish a new postdoctoral fellowship program at the school, the Klarman Fellowships.

 Awards

 Klarman has been called a "hedge fund titan," and a "quiet giant of investing," for his slow accumulation of fund capital over his career (in 2008, his hedge fund was the 6th largest in the world) and low profile.
 It was reported by Andrew Ross Sorkin, of The New York Times, that "[Klarman] is the most successful and influential investor you have probably never heard of."
-His Investopedia entry has him listed as "an enigma in the investing world."
+Investopedia calls him "an enigma in the investing world."

 He is sometimes called "the Warren Buffett of his generation," and the "Oracle of Boston."
 According to The New York Times, Buffett has publicly praised Klarman's investing, and it has been reported that Buffett keeps a copy of his book on his bookshelf.

 In 2008, he was inducted into Institutional Investors Alpha's Hedge Fund Manager Hall of Fame along with Alfred Jones, Bruce Kovner, David Swensen, George Soros, Jack Nash, James Simons, Julian Roberston, Kenneth Griffin, Leon Levy, Louis Bacon, Michael Steinhardt, Paul Tudor Jones and Steven A. Cohen.